faseem98/JavaScript/README.md

 - sort() : It returns the element of the given array in a sorted order.
 - splice() : It add/remove elements to/from the given array.
 - unshift() : It adds one or more elements in the beginning of the given array.

+# FUNCTIONS

+- In JavaScript, a function is a reusable block of code that performs a specific task or set of tasks.
+- Functions are fundamental building blocks in JavaScript.
+- They allow you to encapsulate logic, organize your code and make it more modular and maintainable.

+**Syntax**:

+    function functionName(parameters) {
+      // Code to be executed
+      return result; // Optional
+    }

+**function**: The keyword used to declare a function.

+**functionName**: The name of the function (can be any valid identifier).

+**parameters**: Optional input values that the function can accept.

+**{}**: A pair of curly braces that enclose the code block to be executed when the function is called.

+**return**: An optional keyword used to specify the value that the function should return.
+If omitted, the function returns undefined.

+- Here's an example of a simple function,

+        function add(a, b) {
+          return a + b;
+        }

+- You can call this function by providing arguments,

+        const result = add(3, 4); // result will be 7

+- Functions can also be assigned to variables, passed as arguments to other functions, and returned from other functions.

+## Function Declaration ways :
+- In JavaScript, you can declare functions using several methods:-

+1. Function Declaration:

+        function myFunction() {
+          // Function code here
+        }

+2. Function Expression:

+        const myFunction = function() {
+          // Function code here
+        };

+3. Arrow Function (ES6):

+        const myFunction = () => {
+          // Function code here
+        };

+4. Function Constructor (not recommended):

+        const myFunction = new Function('arg1', 'arg2', 'return arg1 + arg2;');

+- Function Declarations and Expressions are the most common and recommended ways to declare functions in JavaScript.
+- Arrow functions are especially useful for concise, inline functions.
+- Function Constructor should be avoided unless you have specific reasons to use it.

+# ARROW FUNCTIONS

+- Arrow functions were introduced in ES6.
+- Arrow functions allow us to write shorter function syntax.

+**Syntax**:

+    const functionName = (arg1, arg2, ?..) => {
+        //body of the function
+    }

+- There are three parts in an Arrow Function

+1. **Parameters**: Any function may optionally have the parameters.
+2. **Fat arrow notation**: It is the notation for the arrow (=>).
+3. **Statements**: It represents the instruction set of the function.